summiee/jupyter_demos/README.md

-# jupyter_demos
+# Demos as Jupyter Notebooks
-jupyter nootbooks for testing and illustration purposes
+for learning, testing, documenting and illustrating